 The killer seals the exits and begins to murder the small staff and the filmgoers, with a sickening, sadistic appetite revealed only belatedly and serving as its own explanation for the rampage.
 For much of the narrative – which unreels practically in ‘real time’ – the small cast of characters have no idea that unspeakable mutilations and impalings are taking place in the aisles, sometimes coincident with the bloodletting on the screen.

 Contenti puts the grisly narrative together with a sure hand and strong feel for the grand Guignol stuff, nice use of sound and scattered bits of humour to set off the shocks.
 Nonetheless, roundabout the one-hour mark the gruesome elements and minimal plot start to drag, and climactic scenes suffer an excessive use of slow-motion (there goes the real-time plotting out the window).
 Studious horror fans may invariably wind up comparing this to Lamberto Bava’s splattery cinema-set Demons (1985) and perhaps even the tacky American entry Drive-In Massacre (1976).
 Well, somebody has to, I suppose.

 Though a bit of a twice-told tale, The Last Matinee at least assures Uruguay a place in the international retro-nostalgia slasher-tribute pantheons.
-Now, Peru, are you going to take that challenge lying down?

 Charles Cassady Jr, MOVIES and MANIA